 Tyumen is one of the largest cities in Siberia: a city of oil workers, poets, athletes and researchers.
-Here in the heart of the city stands a
+Here in the heart of the city stands a huge university campus with 15 buildings and four dormitories where more than 25,000 students live and study.
+So what opportunities are open to UTMN students?

 1. Carry out international research and co-author a scientific paper, or make a career in